-The USPS has long been vital to the operation of small businesses, and the postal service has only become more important with the increasing popularity of online shopping.
-In July, Etsy CEO Josh Silverman wrote in a letter to Congress that approximately 90% of the platform's sellers use the USPS for shipping, and sometimes, it's the only option.
+The USPS has long been vital to the operation of small businesses and the postal service has only become more important with the increasing popularity of online shopping.
+This makes service changes or slowdowns difficult for small businesses.

-The USPS delivers a staggering number of packages, letters and other parcels – approximately 472.1 million individual pieces per day, according to the USPS.
-As deliveries get slower and expected delivery dates become murky, small business owners, like HeadsetPlus.com owner Yungi Chu, have had to deal with slower deliveries.
+The USPS delivers a staggering number of packages, letters and other parcels — approximately 425.3 million individual pieces per day, according to the USPS.
+As deliveries get delayed and expected delivery dates become murky, small business owners like HeadsetPlus.com owner Yungi Chu, have had to deal with slower deliveries.